SMILEY4/ktor-openapi-tools/docs/openapi/working_with_schemas/global_schemas.md

 ## Referencing Global Schemas

-Global schemas are referenced by their ID using the ref() function:
+Global schemas are referenced by their ID using the ref() function.
+References can be used anywhere a schema is accepted:

 ```kotlin
 import io.github.smiley4.ktoropenapi.config.ref